SimPPL/machine-learning-engineer-assignment/instructions.md

 ## Platform Choices
 Some examples that may guide you in learning more about smaller platforms including some so-called fringe platforms (since there are existing data collection tools for these platforms already), in order of priority for the kinds of platforms we’d like to see you analyze.

 Note: Pick a minimum of one and a maximum of two platforms from which you will gather data, present a set of inferences via graphs and analyses, and host your own system with search capabilities for the platform's data.
 Bonus points if you are able to include mobile-based platforms, conduct multilingual, or multimodal analysis.
+We added links to platforms that you may not have heard of to make them easy for you to find.

 1. Gab
 2. Threads (Meta)